If you’re planning to build a membership site, it’s important to pick the right membership platform according to your needs.

 Hosted Solution vs WordPress Plugin

-Hosted platforms are generally much easier to use plus you don’t need to worry about any of the technical things like hosting, site speed, maintenance or security.
+Hosted platforms are generally much easier to use, plus you don’t need to worry about any technical things like hosting, site speed, maintenance, or security.

 Building a membership on WordPress, on the other hand, requires you to be much more tech-savvy.
-However, you also get much more flexibility and customization options.
+However, you also get much more flexibility and extendability in functionality.

-So, hosted membership website builders work better for an average, non-techie creator and I recommend that you go the WordPress route only when you’ve custom requirements that can’t be met by any of the hosted platforms.
+So hosted membership website builders work better for the average, non-techie creator, and I recommend that you go the WordPress route only when you’ve got custom requirements that can’t be met by any of the hosted platforms.

-For example, you may want to just offer a single piece of content every month (or week) or include some online courses as part of your membership as well.
+For example, you may want to just offer a single piece of content every month (or week) or include some online courses.

 Similarly, you can use a lot of different content delivery formats like videos, audio files, live coaching calls, newsletters, blog posts, downloadable checklists, etc.